Frugal Coupon Living

 10. Give your job a name.

 11. Make sure your project is single sided.
-The orientation should be landscape (horizontal).
+The orientation should be portrait.

 12. I changed my media to 8.5×10 and the media to 67 lb cover stock (I prefer a card stock feel over printer paper feel.)